-- 1. Verify the Subject's legal identity, including any DBA proposed for inclusion in a Certificate, in accordance with Section 11.1.1 and 11.1.2 of this document, - 2.
-Verify the Subject's address in accordance with Section 11.1.1 of this document, - 3.
-Verify the Certificate Requester's authority to request a Code Signing Certificate and the authenticity of the Certificate Request using a Reliable Method of Communication in accordance with BR Section 11.2.3, and - 4.
+- Verify the Subject's legal identity, including any DBA proposed for inclusion in a Certificate, in accordance with Section 11.1.1 and 11.1.2 of this document, BR Sections 3.2.2.1 and 3.2.2.2.
+The CA MUST also obtain, whenever available, a specific Registration Identifier assigned to the Applicant by a government agency in the jurisdiction of the Applicant's legal creation, existence, or recognition, - 2.
+Verify the Subject's address in accordance with BR Section 113.2.2.1.1 of this document, - 3.
+Verify the Certificate Requester's authority to request a Code Signing Certificate and the authenticity of the Certificate Request using a Reliable Method of Communication in accordance with BR Section 3.2.5., and - 4.
 If the Subject's or Subject's Affiliate's, Parent Company's, or Subsidiary Company's date of formation, as indicated by either a QIIS or QGIS, was less than three years prior to the date of the Certificate Request, verify the identity of the Certificate Requester.